abhinavashokm/Simple-MERN-app/README.md

 # Simple-MERN-app
 This is my first mern application

-This project was solely made by myself to learn connecting Node JS with React.
+I created this project only to learn connecting Node JS with React.

 I used moongoose npm for creating connection between mongodb database and backend